2002–03 La Liga

-The 2002–03 La Liga season, the 72nd since its establishment, started on 31 August 2002 and finished on 22 June 2003.
+The 2002–03 La Liga season was the 72nd since its establishment.
+It began on 31 August 2002, and concluded on 22 June 2003.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Segunda División.
 The promoted teams were Atlético Madrid, Racing Santander and Recreativo, returning to the top flight after an absence of two, one and twenty three years respectively.
 They replaced Las Palmas, Tenerife and Zaragoza after spending time in the top flight for two, one and twenty four years respectively.

-Team information

-Clubs and locations

-2002–03 season was composed of the following clubs: